Harry Chapin: Career peak (1973–1975)

+Harry Chapin live at Veterans Memorial Auditorium in February 1980.

 In 1975, Chapin released his fifth album, Portrait Gallery, which produced a top-40 Billboard Adult Contemporary hit, "Dreams Go By."
 However, it was less successful than the last, selling 350,000 units.
 Chapin also wrote and performed a Broadway play, The Night That Made America Famous, which earned two Tony Award nominations and two Drama Desk Award nominations.

 Later years (1976–1981)

-By 1976, Chapin was established as one of the most popular singers of the decade.
-He released his first live album, Greatest Stories Live, which sold 2.1 million units.
+In 1976, Chapin released his first live album, Greatest Stories Live, which sold 2.1 million units.
 However, Elektra Records underwent a management change and gave almost no promotion for his later albums with Elektra, but they all sold at least 250,000 units each and charted successfully.

 By the end of the decade, Chapin concentrated more on touring than producing hit singles, but he still released one album a year.
 Chapin earned an estimated $2 million per year until his death in 1981, making him one of the highest-paid artists in the world.
 Chapin's album Dance Band on the Titanic sold poorly, but it was voted Album of the Year by The Times of London.
 In 1980, his recording contract with Elektra expired.
 Chapin signed a one-album contract with Boardwalk Records and released his ninth studio album, Sequel, which was described as his fastest-breaking album.
 Three singles were released, with all of them becoming hits.
 The first single, "Sequel," became a top-25 hit on the Billboard Hot 100.
 The song is a follow-up to “Taxi.”
 The second single, "Remember When the Music," became a top-50 hit on the Adult Contemporary Chart.
 The last single, "Story of a Life," became a hit on the Bubbling Under chart.
 The album sold 500,000 units.